tcharding/kernel/workshop/patch-series.rst

 email address then send the series to yourself as a test run using the command below.
 If it all looks good you can then continue.

-In the cover letter set the To, and CC headers appropriately, since we patched drivers/staging/ the patches go to the driver development mailing list.
-To find out who else to CC run `scripts/get_maintainer.pl` on either the file you patched or the patch itself.
-You don't need to CC everyone returned by that command but you should at a minimum CC the maintainers (sometimes listed as 'supporter').
+In the cover letter set the To, and CC headers appropriately.
+One way I like to address a patch is to send it to the maintainer[s] and CC everyone else including mailing lists.
+Using this method, and since we patched drivers/staging/, the patches go 'To' Greg (and any other maintainer) and 'Cc' to the driver development mailing list.
+To find out who else should be included run `scripts/get_maintainer.pl` on either the file you patched or the patch itself.
+You don't need to include everyone returned by that command but you should at a minimum include the maintainers (sometimes listed as 'supporter') and one mailing list.
 It is nice to also CC a developer if they have a high percentage of commits signed.
 The kernel policy is to err on the side of CC'ing too many people.
-Be sure to also CC the driver dev mailing list and the LKML main mailing list.
 All kernel patches **must** be sent to a mailing list, typically a subsystem mailing list.
-CC'ing LKML main list is optional.
+CC'ing LKML main mailing list is common practice but optional.

 Feel free to CC me, Tobin C. Harding <me@tobin.cc> if you want.